 I’ve been wanting to write about this for a bit.
 I usually VPN (to the gateway at home) for surfing when roaming.
-This also gives me access to my shellbox and with my ssh key.
-You can usually connect to port 443 (https) on most networks, even those that force you to use a socks or HTTP proxy.
+This also gives me access to my shellbox with my ssh key.
+You can usually connect to port 443 (https) on most networks, even those that force you to use a SOCKS or HTTP proxy.

 If you can ping your server, you can use it as a proxy.
 Throughput will be limited.
 But it’s better than nothing!

 I’m doing this on CentOS and luckily RPMForge carries the ptunnel package.
 Installing was easy.
 Alternatively you can get the source here.